 Both already have significant reputations for fantastic, thought-provoking programmes that avoid treading along established genre lines in favour of a broader, more thematic approach.

 The theme for CTM this year is Spectral, a handy jump-off point for a number of performances scattered across venues like the HAU Theatre, Passionskirche and the city’s famed Berghain club (usually more associated with all night techno/house marathons and the ever on-point Ostgut Ton label).
-To see the full CTM line-up and running order, click here.

 Many of the artists CTM has booked this year work within the space where murky analogue imagery meets the caffeine buzz of internet-era information overload.
 With that in mind, Spectral is a very timely theme, at a time where the hazy pop of labels like Hippos In Tanks and Not Not Fun attracts a great deal of critical attention (and an equal amount of suspicion) and older genres of electronic music are strip-mined for influence via YouTube.

 The line-up in Berghain on 2nd February captures much of what’s going on at the more listener-friendly end of this interface: the main room features Tri Angle Records’ Balam Acab, oOoOO and Holy Other alongside Puzzle and former Vex’d man Kuedo.
 The real heat is in the Berghain Kantine, though, where a number of Not Not Fun-associated acts take to the stage.